 CACHE HUNTING TYPE I - Searching for Buried Coin Hoards in Plowed Fields

 If the site of the former village, homestead or dwelling is currently located in the farmed field that has been PLOWED for many years, and likely to have a few hidden coin hoards, you might find them by means of a conventional land metal detector that is capable of finding ALL types of coins.
-The search method for this case is simplest and described in my Tutorial for Recovery of a Coin Cache in the Plowed Field.
+The search method for this case is the simplest and described in my Tutorial for Recovering a Coin Cache in the Plowed Field.

 Though this type of cache hunting does not require a substantial research, it requires a lot of patience and time for scanning large areas in the fields with a metal detector.
 During the process, 5% of the total time would be spent for research, and the rest 95% would be spent for metal detecting.